DayaneRojas1506/DayaneRojas1506/README.md

 ### Hi people 👋

-- 🔭 studyingn in UTEC
+- 🔭 Studying in UTEC
 - 🌱 I’m currently learning programming
 - 👯 I’m looking to collaborate on the university
 - 🤔 I’m looking for help with python
-- 💬 Ask me about brigitte.rojas@utec.edu.pe
+- 💬 Ask me : brigitte.rojas@utec.edu.pe
 - 📫 How to reach me: brigitte.rojas@utec.edu.pe